Too Polite to Disagree: Understanding Sycophancy Propagation in Multi-Agent Systems: Introduction

 \section{Introduction}

 \textit{Sycophancy} is a language model's tendency to agree with a user's position even when it is factually incorrect \citep{perez2022discovering}.
+Although often measured in single-turn settings, sycophancy is inherently a conversational phenomenon: it intensifies across successive dialogue turns as users apply sustained pressure \citep{hong2025measuring}.
 This tendency undermines reliability by reinforcing misconceptions and concealing uncertainty \citep{sharma2024towards}.
-With the shift toward multi-agent systems (MAS), where multiple LLMs collaborate on tasks via interaction, this can cause problems: while MAS can enhance reasoning diversity and self-correction \citep{pitre2025consensagent, wynn2025talkisntcheapunderstanding}, they can also exhibit collective conformity, where agents amplify each other's biases and agreement patterns, reinforcing errors rather than challenging them, and creating feedback loops that weaken collective reasoning.
+With the shift toward multi-agent systems (MAS), where multiple Large Language Models (LLMs) collaborate on tasks via interaction, this can cause problems: while MAS can enhance reasoning diversity and self-correction \citep{pitre2025consensagent, wynn2025talkisntcheapunderstanding}, they can also exhibit collective conformity, where agents amplify each other's biases and agreement patterns, reinforcing errors rather than challenging them, and creating feedback loops that weaken collective reasoning \citep{yao2025peacemaker, choi2026identity}.
 The emergence and spread of sycophancy among interacting agents remains underexplored by prior work.
 Additionally, it remains unclear whether making agents aware of peer sycophancy can change discussion dynamics and outcome.
 We therefore propose to provide each model of the MAS with a precomputed ranking of its peers' sycophancy levels and to also examine whether iteratively updating these rankings at inference time can improve reasoning quality, answer stability, and truth alignment.
+These agents interact over multiple rounds to collectively answer a user.
+Containing the sycophancy propagating through this multi-party dialogue setup is a question of dialogue safety in interactive agentic systems.